solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-01-AI-HuggingFace/README.md

-# Hands on lab: Using Hugging Face with Azure Database for PostgreSQL Flexible Server
+# Hands-on Lab: Using Hugging Face with Azure Database for PostgreSQL Flexible Server

 The integration of embeddings generated using Azure OpenAI and Azure Database for PostgreSQL Flexible Server with the pgvector open-source extension for PostgreSQL presents a powerful and efficient solution for optimizing the product catalog similarity search experience.
 By using ML models and vector embeddings, businesses can enhance the accuracy and speed of similarity searches, personalized recommendations, and fraud detection, which ultimately leads to improved user satisfaction and a more personalized experience.